mozilla-l10n/localizer-documentation/src/tools/pontoon/translate.md

 To return back to the default editing space, click the Exit icon on the top-right of the mass action panel.

 In the `REVIEW TRANSLATIONS` section, the user can approve or reject suggestions for all selected strings.
-Upon clicking `APPROVE ALL` or `REMOVE ALL SUGGESTIONS`, the label of the button will be replaced with the number of affected translations.
+Upon clicking `APPROVE ALL` or `REJECT ALL SUGGESTIONS`, the label of the button will be replaced with the number of affected translations.
 Note that `APPROVE ALL` accepts the latest suggestion, but doesn’t reject other suggestions if available.

-In the `REPLACE IN TRANSLATIONS` section, the user can input the text to search for, and the text to replace it with.
+In the `FIND & REPLACE IN TRANSLATIONS` section, the user can input the text to search for, and the text to replace it with.
 This is a basic find and replace feature that will work only on the selected strings.

 ## Downloading and uploading translations